eruptionjs/core/README.md

 ### Using on Production with Docker

 DISCLAIMER: This Docker configuration is for demonstration purposes only.
-If you plan to use this configuration in a production environment, it is your responsibility to ensure that it is secure and optimized for your needs.
-You should thoroughly test and review all aspects of the configuration before deploying it in a production environment.
-The author of this demonstration assumes no responsibility for any issues that may arise from the use of this configuration.
+If you plan to use this configuration in a production remember to adjust the Dockerfile for your project's needs!

 Making sure you're in your project directory, run:

 ```bash
 docker-compose -f docker-compose.yml up
 ```
+*By default it uses port 80*

+The production Dockerfile uses an nginx instance to run the built website, for more configuration options, see [nginx's dockerhub page](https://hub.docker.com/_/nginx)

 ## Try it online